-- 2.1 The governors have appointed the COO as the Data Protection Lead.
+- 2.1 The governors have appointed the Bursar as the Data Protection Lead.
 The Data Protection Lead is responsible for managing the College's compliance with data protection law.
-The governors have ensured that the Data Protection Lead has sufficient time and resources to fulfil their tasks. - 2.2 The Data Protection Lead reports to the College's governors who are responsible for the College's data protection compliance on an annual basis.
-The Data Protection Lead will provide data protection updates as part of the COO Report on an adhoc basis throughout the year on a case by case basis... - 2.3 The College has appointed the Finance & Infrastructure Sub-Committee with specific responsibility for data protection. - 2.4 All staff have a role to play in our data protection compliance.
+The governors have ensured that the Data Protection Lead has sufficient time and resources to fulfil their tasks. - 2.2 The Data Protection Lead regularly reports to the College's governors who are responsible for the College's data protection compliance.
+Data protection is a standing item on the agenda at governors' meetings. - 2.3 The School has appointed the Finance & Infrastructure Sub-Committee with specific responsibility for data protection. - All staff have a role to play in our data protection compliance.
 Staff are encouraged to ask questions and raise concerns with the Data Protection Lead or their line manager.
 This allows us to regularly review and strengthen the data protection measures that we have in place.